 Defendant contends that the statute of limitations began running for plaintiff prior to April 3, 2009.
-Defendant also contends that, even assuming that plaintiff's injury was not reasonably apparent until April 3, 2009, plaintiff's action is barred by the two-year statute of limitations.2

-Plaintiff contends that the Booth and Schmitz decisions do not control the outcome here because the court merely held that those cases were timely filed because they were filed within two years of April 3, 2009.
-In Booth and Schmitz the court was not faced with a situation in which the plaintiff had not learned of the Tilzer case until 2011.
-Plaintiff argues that plaintiff's claims accrued in 2011 when Virgil Wille was first contacted by the Tilzers' attorney, William Skepnek.
-Plaintiff also argues that defendant should be estopped from asserting a statute of limitations defense because of defendant's efforts after the Tilzer decision to withhold the identity of clients, such as Virgil Wille, and to prevent contact between the Tilzer attorneys and those clients.
+Defendant also contends that, even assuming that plaintiffs' injuries were not reasonably apparent until April 3, 2009, plaintiffs' action is barred by the two-year statute of limitations.2 Plaintiffs contend that the Booth and Schmitz decisions do not control the outcome here because the court merely held that those cases were timely filed because they were filed within two years of April 3, 2009.
+In Booth and Schmitz the court was not faced with a situation in which a plaintiff had not learned of the Tilzer case until 2011.
+Plaintiffs argue that plaintiffs' claims accrued in 2011 when they were first contacted by the Tilzers' attorney, William Skepnek.
+Plaintiffs also argue that defendant should be estopped from asserting a statute of limitations defense because of defendant's efforts after the Tilzer decision to withhold the identity of clients, such as the Waldon family, and to prevent contact between the Tilzer attorneys and those clients.